-- Requests for reimbursements shall be submitted electronically to the Chair of the DSC no later than Dec 31st of the year that the expense was incurred.
-The request shall be submitted on the Tuna Fund Request form found on the US SAILING Umpires web page.
+- Requests for reimbursements shall be submitted electronically to the Chair of the DSC no later than December 31st of the year that the expense was incurred.
+The request shall be submitted on the Tuna Fund Request Form found on the US Sailing Umpire web page.

 - Each request for reimbursement shall be accompanied with a copy of the event’s Chief Umpire’s Report and a copy of the actual expense receipt.
 Only legible copies shall be accepted.
 This shall be done electronically.

 - A request for a distribution prior to an event maybe made to the DSC.
 This must be done electronically using the Tuna Fund Request Form.
 The recipient shall submit a copy of the Chief Umpire’s Report and a copy of the actual expense receipt within 60 days after the event, along with any unused funds.
 If the recipient fails to do so, they are may be obligated to return the funds advanced and future distributions to that recipient shall be at the discretion of the DSC.

 - Each recipient of a distribution shall send an electronic acknowledgement to the DSC that each distribution was received.
 The acknowledgement must be received by March 31st of the year of distribution.
 If a receipt is not on file for past distributions, future release of funds to that individual shall be at the discretion of the DSC.

 US Sailing, the UC and the USSF shall be responsible to ensure that The Fund continues to grow and serve US Sailing Umpires.
 The following Rules shall apply at all times to The Fund.